avoutsinas/Visualisations-of-finite-automata/README.md

 ## Functionality and Features:

-An automaton can be entered by drawing it on a digital canvas, simulating the traditional pen and paper experience.
-Users will be able to apply the aforementioned powerset construction and minimisation algorithms (depending on the class of automaton) and view the output both as a transition table and a graphical representation.
+An automaton can be constructed by drawing it on a digital canvas, simulating the traditional pen and paper experience of adding states and transitions.
+Users are be able to apply the aforementioned powerset construction and minimisation algorithms (depending on the class of automaton) and view the output both as a transition table and a graphical representation.
 The tool has the following five core functionalities:

 1. Construct DFA as graphs
 2. Construct NFA as graphs